SWIFTSIM/swiftsim/doc/RTD/source/VELOCIraptorInterface/index.rst

 + The ``group_size``: gives a list of all the halos and the number of particles in the halo, this list is numbered from 0 until the number of groups minus one.
-It is important that the groups are not ordered in any way, but in most cases more massive groups appear earlier in the list, but this is not guaranteed for larger simulations.
-The order of the groups is more a matter of the way that VELOCIraptor searches instead of a physical reason.
+It is important that the groups are not ordered in any way [#order]_
 + The ``Num_of_groups`` or ``Total_num_of_groups``: gives the total number of groups in the snapshot.
 + The ``Offset`` list: This list gives the offset off the particles.
 In the